vidoodlics/socialskip/README.md

 ### Creating App Engine Application

-Visit https://appengine.google.com, sign in with your google account and create an application.
-If this is your first time creating applications on App Engine, will ask you to verify your account.
-When complete account verification, click *Create Application* and fill with name the *Application Identifier* field and optionally the *Application Title* field and click on *Create Application*.
+Go to https://appengine.google.com, sign in with your google account and create an application.
+If this is your first time creating applications on App Engine, you may be asked to verify your account.
+When complete account verification, click *Create Application* and enter the address you want in *Application Identifier* and optionally enter *Application Title* and click on *Create Application* button.

 Enter your Application Identifier in the following files.